Pregnant Kenya Moore Exercises Amid ‘RHOA’ Demotion Reports

-Kenya Moore, star of the Real Housewives of Atlanta, showed off her burgeoning baby bump while working out on an elliptical trainer.
+Kenya Moore, the star of the Real Housewives of Atlanta, showed off her burgeoning baby bump while working out on an elliptical trainer.

 “Trying to stay fit for baby!”
 Moore wrote in the caption of her Instagram photo, where she promoted a fitness apparel line that she’s apparently paid to market.

-In the snapshot, Kenya smiles broadly while wearing a black workout bra and white tights, which accentuated her tiny baby bump.
+In the snapshot, Kenya smiles broadly while wearing a black workout bra and white tights that accentuated her tiny baby bump.

 As the Inquisitr has reported, Moore has put to rest speculation that she was faking her pregnancy in order to remain on the Real Housewives of Atlanta, the highest-rated of Bravo TV’s Real Housewives franchises.